-It can take up to several weeks to completely dry out a house after a flood, according to the National Agriculture Safety Database.
+How long it takes to dry out a house after a flood depends on the extent of the damage, when it is safe to reenter the house, and more.
 When your home experiences water damage from a flood, there is a chance it could also face mold.
 The Centers for Disease Control and Prevention (CDC) state that buildings should be cleaned within 24 to 48 hours to best avoid mold after a disaster.

 After the large pools of water are removed from your home, you can start to dispose of debris and begin the drying process.
 Homeowners might already have drying tools in their home, such as a dehumidifier or fans.